My Boyfriend’s Dogs

 Some Special Touches

 Very pleasant.
 Nothing super special, but nothing to make you want to throw your remote at the TV set either.
 The acting was definitely above average by Jessy and Chad Michael Murray.
 I like the actress who played the mother, Teryl Rothery.
-She is in many Hallmark films and always very reliable.
+She is in many Hallmark films and is always very reliable.
 I liked the plot with the three adopted Brothers finally reunited as a surprise for Christmas.
-It added an emotional Depth that’s been missing in many of these Hallmark Christmas stories.
-I love the graphics that showed the journeys of the two protagonists!
+It added an emotional depth that’s been missing in many of these Hallmark Christmas stories.
+I love the graphics that show the journeys of the two protagonists!
 One normally does not see such creativity and cuteness in a Hallmark movie.
 It took me by surprise.

 One final comment that I hope isn’t too mean but just needs to be said.
 Jessy Schram has lost way too much weight and looks a good bit worse for wear.
 If she’s been sick I hope she gets better soon because she really is a top-notch Hallmark actress.**7 out of 10 stars**

-Rating: 1 out of 5.
+Rating: 7 out of 10.

 November 7, 2018